Post-Mauryan coinage: Normalization

-Later on, from the second half of the reign of Apollodotus I (ruled 180-160 BCE), legends would become standardized, with simply the King's name and attribute in Greek on the obverse and Kharoshthi Prakrit on the reverse.
+Later on, from the second half of the reign of Apollodotus I (ruled 180–160 BCE), legends would become standardized, with simply the King's name and attribute in Greek on the obverse and Kharoshthi Prakrit on the reverse.
 The usage of Indian symbols would become much more restrained, generally limited to the illustration of the elephant and the zebu bull.
 There are two major exceptions however: Menander I and Menander II used the Indian Wheel of the Law on some of their coins, suggesting an affiliation with Buddhism, which is also described in literary sources.

 However the usage of bilingualism would endure, at first coexisting with Attic-standard coins, and later becoming exclusive.
 The last Indo-Greek kings even went as far as issuing some Prakrit-only coinage.
 The period of Indo-Greek coinage in northwestern India would last until the beginning of our era.

 Coinage of the Northwestern tribes

-With the influence of the Indo-Greeks in the northwest, local India tribes started to mint their own coins, often in a style reminiscent of the Indo-Greeks.
+With the influence of the Indo-Greeks in the northwest, local Indian tribes started to mint their own coins, often in a style reminiscent of the Indo-Greeks.
 The silver coins of these tribes especially followed the Indo-Greek hemidrachm as well as the general design disposition of the coins (round legends surrounding central figures).
 Coinage started in the 2nd century BCE, and increased in the 1st century with the waning of Indo-Greek power in the area.
 The most significant tribes in this respect were, in the 2nd century, the Agreyas, the Rajenyas, the Sibis, the Yaudheyas and the Ksudrakas.
 In the 1st century BCE, they are the Audumbaras, the Kunindas, the Vrishni, the Rajanyas and the Vemakas.
 In the 1st century CE, the Malavas and the Kalutas.

 The rulers of Mathura in the 1st century BCE, known as the Mitra dynasty, also issued some important coins.